The following is a series of tips for anyone who is paying a child support obligation.

 - Child support isn’t forever.
 It may seem like you will be writing that check to your ex every month for the rest of your life, but in reality, child support is generally cut off once the child reaches age 18, however if your child is in High School and age 19 you will be required to pay until the child graduates.
 Failing to meet this extended obligation can lead to arrearages.

-- In Florida, a judge cannot make you pay child support once the child reaches the age of majority and graduates high school, as discussed above, so that means that college costs are voluntary parenting choices.
+- College costs are voluntary parenting choices.
+In Florida, a judge cannot make you pay child support once the child reaches the age of majority and graduates high school, as discussed above.
 So be careful if you chose to obligate yourself to pay for college in a marital settlement agreement.